mathjax/MathJax-docs/configuration.rst

     mathjax/         # project-name
        1.0-latest/
        1.1-latest/   # the 1.1 release with any ciritical patches
-       2.0-beta/     # temporary
        2.0-latest/   # the 2.0 release with any ciritical patches
+       2.1-latest/   # the 2.1 release with any ciritical patches
        ...
-       latest/       # the most current version (2.0-latest in this case)
+       latest/       # the most current version (2.1-latest in this case)

 Each directory corresponds to an official MathJax release; however, hotfixes (urgent bug fixes) will be applied in each release branch as